 If you would like to do it yourself, I completely respect your decision.
 Here is the link to get started and feel free to reach out to us if you get stuck or need some help..

 Regardless of which path you take, collecting all of the required information before your exam you will likely shorten the disposition timeline.
 If your issue is a Conditions AMEs Can Issue (CACI), you have now given the AME everything they need to issue you a certificate (if you meet the requirements).
 If your condition requires a Special Issuance (SI), you can have the AME verify you have the right documents and you can mail it all to the FAA as soon as the AME defers.
-You may not walk out with your certificate, but you will save yourself the 60 day wait for the FAA to mail you a list of requirements.
+You may not walk out with your certificate, but you will save yourself significant time waiting for the FAA respond and mail you a list of requirements.

 Speaking as a pilot, I fear the day that I don’t get my certificate.
 As an Aerospace Medicine doctor, I hate giving other pilots bad news.
 Do yourself a favor and follow these three steps.